TANISHQDAS/23BAI10440-23BAI10587-23BAI10252/README.md

 pip install torch
 pip install numpy
 pip install matplotlib

 How to Run

 Clone the repository:

 git clone https://github.com/yourusername/lunar-lander-dqn

 cd lunar-lander-dqn

 Run the training script:

 python dqn_lunarlander.py

-If a trained model already exists (lunar_dqn_model.pth), the script will load it instead of retraining.
+If a trained model already exists (lunar_dqn_model.pth), the script will automatically load it instead of retraining.

 Training

-During training the agent:
+During training the agent performs the following steps:

 Collects experience from the environment
 Stores experiences in a replay buffer